 You must take several steps to obtain workers’ compensation benefits after a workplace injury in Georgia.

 These steps include the following:

-- Get medical help.
-Getting medical help right away after a workplace injury is essential.
-The doctor can provide you with life-saving medical care or with assistance to prevent the injury from becoming worse.
+- Get medical help: Getting medical help right away after a workplace injury is essential.
+The doctor can provide you with life-saving medical care or assistance to prevent the injury from worsening.
 Your doctor can also document the injuries, including the cause and extent of the harm you suffered.
-This information can be invaluable in the event that your employer denies the extent of your injuries or if your employer denies that you were hurt on the job.
-Under Georgia law, you must get your medical treatment from a doctor authorized by your employer, so be sure to heed the requirements regarding which doctors you can see for ongoing care and treatment so you do not jeopardize your claim for benefits.
+This information can be invaluable if your employer denies the extent of your injuries or if your employer denies that you were hurt on the job.
+Under Georgia law, you must get your medical treatment from a doctor authorized by your employer.
+Be sure to heed the requirements regarding which doctors you can see for ongoing care and treatment, so you do not jeopardize your claim for benefits.

-- Provide notification to the Georgia State Board of Workers’ Compensation.
-Form WC-14 must be submitted to your employer and to the State Board of Workers’ Compensation.
-This notification must be provided to your employer and the workers’ compensation board within one year of the date you were injured, within one year of the last remedial medical treatment provided by the employer or within two years from the time when your employer last paid weekly income benefits to you.
+- Provide notification to the Georgia State Board of Workers’ Compensation: Form WC-14 must be submitted to your employer and the State Board of Workers’ Compensation.
+This notification must be provided to your employer and the workers’ compensation board within one year of the injury, within one year of the last remedial medical treatment, or within two years from when your employer last paid weekly income benefits to you.

 Once you have provided notification, the employer’s insurance company should review your claim, and, ideally, your claim will be approved promptly.

 If you do not hear back from your employer on whether your claim is approved, or if you receive a denial of your claim, then you should contact an experienced workers’ compensation lawyer as soon as possible to get assistance if you have not already done so.